LA galbi Korean BBQ short ribs in a kiwi, garlic and soy sauce based kalbi marinade, grilled and garnished with green onions and black pepper.

-Kalbi, or Galbi, is a popular dish where short ribs are marinated and then cooked over a hot grill.
+Kalbi, or Galbi, Korean BBQ short ribs is a popular dish where short ribs are marinated and then cooked over a hot grill.
 Don’t have a grill, or don’t want to grill?
 Well, it’s also delicious if you just use a cast iron skillet, like I did.

 The type of short ribs you will want for this recipe is probably different from the ones you find at your local grocery store.
-American or European short ribs are a hunk of meat with a bone in it, but L. A. kalbi style short ribs are cut flanken style, meaning you have a strip of beef cut across the bones, so you have a few cross sections of bone running across the meat.
+American or European short ribs are a hunk of meat with a bone in it, but LA galbi style short ribs are cut flanken style, meaning you have a strip of beef cut across the bones, so you have a few cross sections of bone running across the meat.

 You can make these on the grill, which is more traditional, or you can just cook it up on your skillet.
 The marinade is delicious, and the enzymes from the kiwi help tenderize the meat perfectly.
 Yum!